Olian04/discord-sometimes-helpful-bot/README.md

 ### General Features

 * Mark text channels as "command only" and delete all messages that does not contain commands.
-* Update events by reacting with a :wrench: to an event.
-The bot the sends a PM to the user providing a set of operations (reactions); change the title, add a comment, remove event, etc...

 ### New Commands